A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Three-step estimation

 \subsection{Pairwise distance between cross-sectional units}

-Equipped with a preliminary consistent estimator $\widehat \beta^1$, the second ingredient is a measure of distance between any two units $i$ and $j$ informative of whether $i$ and $j$ belong to the same group or not.
-This can be achieved by using the linear (or multiplicative) structure of the model.
-Define the first-step residual $\widehat v_{it}\equiv y_{it}-x_{it}'\widehat\beta^1$.
-An empirical distance $\widehat d_\infty^2(i,j)$ between $i$ and $j$ is
+The second component of the TPWD estimator is a measure of distance between any two units $i$ and $j$, informative of whether $i$ and $j$ belong to the same group.
+This can be constructed by exploiting the linear structure of the model and the preliminary consistent estimator $\widehat \beta^1$.
+Let $\widehat v_{it}\equiv y_{it}-x_{it}'\widehat\beta^1$ denote the first-step residual.
+The empirical distance between $i$ and $j$, denoted $\widehat d_{\infty,1}^2(i,j)$, is given by